Dealership Flow Chart: Know What to Expect

 Location: Car lot

-Salesman's goal: Get you to sign and take possession of the car.
+Salesman's goal: To wrap things up and have you take possession of the car.

-Your goal: Inspect the car for damage and make sure all promised equipment is included (floor mats, DVD headphones, additional key fobs).
+Your goal: Inspect the car for possible damage and make sure all promised equipment is included (floor mats, DVD headphones, owner's manual and additional key fobs, for example).